ThibeauK/forumistic-blog/posts/post19.md

 # Provisional conclusion

 Concluding this technological research transforms its open-ended structure into static media, severing it from internal critical motivations.
 Unable to formulate stationary resolutions, I present current technological verdicts as a provisional conclusion.
 I encourage my future self to update **forumistic.blog**’s digital inquiry.
 Linear narratives are deceptive of critical technological awareness.
 Ceaseless experimental frameworks allow users to critique ever-changing technological structures.
 Rather than a thesis, this technological inquiry was written as the digital materialisation of sporadic thinking.
 Its irregular nature shaped a distinct writing style.
-Blog posts are populated with small sentences and technological narratives influenced by preceding entries and physical research.
+Blog posts are populated with small sentences and technological narratives, influenced by preceding entries and physical research.
 Textual categorisation contradicts **forumistic.blog**’s organic development.
 Computational reflection is a framework enabling unsystematic codification.